TEFL

 Getting experience

-Look for the Cambridge Certificate of English Language Teaching to Adults (CELTA) qualification or the Trinity College Certificate in Teaching English to Speakers of Other Languages (Trinity Cert TESOL).
+They are the Cambridge Certificate of English Language Teaching to Adults (CELTA) qualification and the Trinity College Certificate in Teaching English to Speakers of Other Languages (Trinity Cert TESOL).
 Both qualifications are designed for those with little prior experience and each has recognition from the British Council as an initial international qualification for teaching English to adults.
-Both courses are available at over 200 centres across the UK (and elsewhere) with fees varying, with an average around £1,500.
+Both courses are available at over 200 centres across the UK (and elsewhere) with fees varying, with an average around £1,700.

 If you plan to teach abroad and already have a destination country in mind, consider looking for a CELTA or TESOL course in that country.
 This would give you a head start in making contacts and finding out about local opportunities.
 The Cambridge English website’s list of CELTA courses includes international providers.

-Use reference books to look at specific countries and get suggestions of how to find work in them.
-Teaching English Abroad is one of the best general books on the topic, and has suggestions for most parts of the world.
-A whole series of books are available, entitled Live and Work in …, usually with a chapter on English teaching and a list of language schools.
+Use reference books and TEFL websites (see the Resources section) to look at specific countries and get suggestions of how to find work in them.
+Teaching English Abroad by Susan Griffith is one of the best general books on the topic, and has suggestions for most parts of the world.
+A whole series of books is available, entitled Live and Work in…, usually with a chapter on English teaching and a list of language schools.

 It may be difficult to establish the precise conditions of employment in the language schools you are applying to.
 If you follow up one of the published advertisements, do make sure that you check the details of the employment conditions, such as guaranteed hours of work, how remuneration is calculated, travel expenses, insurance and help with accommodation.
-Those wanting to be sure of reasonable working conditions may wish to use one of the more established groups such as Inlingua or Linguarama.
-If you can, ask a potential employer if you can speak to people who have previously worked for them.
-You can also read what is being said about various organisations online via the various TEFL websites listed at the end of the briefing.
+Those wanting to be sure of reasonable working conditions may wish to use one of the more established groups such as Inlingua, Berlitz, the British Council or Linguarama.
+If you can, ask a potential employer if you can speak to people who have previously worked for them or find Oxford alumni on LinkedIn who have worked there and ask for a chat or 'information interview'.
+You can also read what is being said about organisations online via the TEFL websites listed at the end of the briefing.

-You will almost always need to apply by cover letter with an accompanying CV, but the JET Programme has an application form.
+You will almost always need to apply by cover letter with an accompanying CV.
 Many international employers expect to see documentary evidence of your degree and, if required, your professional teaching certificate.
 If you are contacting employers speculatively then try to find out the name of the Director of Studies, to whom you should address your application.
 Being in the country may be an advantage when looking for work; if you are looking for work in Europe it’s best to approach possible employers at Easter for an autumn start.

 The JET (Japan Exchange and Teaching) Programme is a well-known scheme run by the Japanese Government, and several hundred graduates from the UK participate each year.
+Application is via an online form with an early Michaelmas Term application deadline for departure the following summer.
 The emphasis is on spoken English and cultural exchange.
-JET usually holds a presentation at the Careers Service in Michaelmas Term and it’s important to be aware of an early Michaelmas Term application deadline for departure the following summer.

 Books